Spidey01/Mage-of-Elements-Volume-2/Part 5 - Common.md

 "Wait, what the heck is happening here?" you ask.
 "Yeah?
 Weren't you trying to kill us?" the Nerd asks with curiously stare.
-"No, I was aiming for men at the Inn." says the Ninja.
+"No, I was aiming for the men at the Inn." says the Ninja.
 "Well, I did almost shoot Mr. Mage but that was an accident."

 The three of you decide to introduce yourselves.